If building your first post-college resume has you feeling under qualified, here’s what you need to know.

 Here’s the section of an entry-level resume that can really do the heavy lifting for you.
 What were you doing in all of those classes?
 You were learning skills.
 Fill this section and show prospective employers what kind of potential you have.
 Don’t talk about your classes or worry about examples, just list out the skills that you’ve developed over recent years.

-Foreign languages.
-Having a second language is a huge plus in today’s job market.
+Foreign languages: Having a second language under your belt is a huge plus in today’s job market.

 You don’t want to go into how you gained each skill on your resume.
 This is a quick review of what you are bringing to the table.
 Be ready to discuss these skills and how you obtained them if you should get an interview.

-Tip: While “hard” skills like being fluent in Spanish and being an expert HTML coder are fantastic, don’t overlook “soft skills.”
-The ability to communicate, manage your time, and lead others are harder for employers to teach, so they want to see that you are already proficient in these areas.
+Tip: While hard skills like being fluent in Spanish and being an expert HTML coder are fantastic, don’t overlook soft skills.
+The abilities to communicate, manage your time, and lead others are harder for employers to teach, so they want to see that you are already proficient in these areas.

 As your career grows, it will become easier to sell yourself and your experience.
 The first job out of college, while you battle the experience catch-22, is tougher and requires some creative thinking.
 Remember, employers aren’t necessarily looking to help you build a career.
 They’re trying to fill a job and hire an employee that will make their company better.

 You do have skills.
 You do have experiences.
 If you want to get a foot in the door at your first entry-level job, you need to convince employers that the skills and experiences that you acquired during your time in school will help you become a star employee for them.
 If you don’t have the experience they want, focus on the potential and show them that you can do this job and grow beyond.
 A well-written entry-level resume is the first step to launching your new career and building exciting new experiences.